 I love messy play and adding water beads and gelli baff together definitely makes for some very messy play!
 The two add a new texture to sensory play as well.
 Smallest Child LOVES playing with this stuff.
 She happily plays with it for hours, and day after day.
 Don’t forget the beads may absorb some of the water from the gelli baff (even if they’re been pre-soaked) so you may need to keep adding a bit of water to until you get the right consistency.

 There are so many ways to play with it.
 We’ll often get the plastic animals out to play in the swap.
 We use various jugs, trays and funnels to measure and pour the gelli, watching how it works differently when the water beads are added.
-There are also STEM activities that you can do with water beads and gelli baff.
+There are also STEM activities that you can do with water beads.
 Smallest Child also loves just getting into the tub and playing with it!
+For more Gelli Baff play ideas and sensory bin suggestions click here.

 Water beads stress ball